-We are a Cayman Islands company and substantially all of our assets are located outside of the U.S. In addition, many of our directors and officers are nationals and residents of countries other than the U.S. A substantial portion of the assets of these persons is located outside of the U.S. As a result, it may be difficult to effect service of process within the U.S. upon these persons.
-It may also be difficult to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors who are not resident in the U.S. and the substantial majority of whose assets are located outside of the U.S. In addition, there is uncertainty as to whether the courts of the Cayman Islands, Thailand or the PRC would recognize or enforce judgment of U.S. court sugainst us or such persons predicated upon the civil liability provisions of the securities laws of the U.S. or any state.
+We are a Cayman Islands company and substantially all of our assets are located outside of the United States.
+In addition, many of our directors and officers are nationals and residents of countries other than the United States.
+A substantial portion of the assets of these persons is located outside of the United States.
+As a result, it may be difficult to effect service of process within the United States upon these persons.
+It may also be difficult to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors who are not resident in the United States and the substantial majority of whose assets are located outside of the United States.
+In addition, there is uncertainty as to whether the courts of the Cayman Islands, Thailand or the PRC would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the case.
 In particular, a judgment in a U.S. court would not be recognized and accepted by Thai courts without a re-trial or examination of the merits of the case.
-In addition, there is uncertainty as to whether such Cayman Islands, Thai or PRC courts would be competent to hear original actions brought in the Cayman Islands, Thailand or the PRC against us or such persons predicated upon the securities laws of the U.S. or any state.
+In addition, there is uncertainty as to whether such Cayman Islands, Thailand or the Cayman Islands, Thailand or the PRC against us or such persons predicated upon the securities laws of the United States or any state.